-The Group transferred cash of $\in$ 183.0 million and issued 1,805 participation certificates of the Company in connection with the acquisition.
-The fair value of the 1,805 participation certificates was determined to be $\in$ 22.4 million as of May 6, 2021 and was based on bids received from independent third parties in connection with a potential acquisition of the Company.
+The Group transferred cash of €183.0 million and issued 1,805 participation certificates of the Company in connection with the acquisition.
+The fair value of the 1,805 participation certificates was determined to be €22.4 million as of May 6, 2021 and was based on bids received from independent third parties in connection with a potential acquisition of the Company.
 The participation certificates are subject to certain non-market performance vesting conditions and service vesting conditions.
-A portion of the participation certificates, amounting to $\in$ 9.2 million, was determined to be part of the total purchase consideration and the remaining $\in$ 13.2 million of the participation certificates was determined to be remuneration.
-The fair value of the participation as this part is subject to certain re-purchase provisions.
+A portion of the participation certificates, amounting to €9.2 million, was determined to be part of the total purchase consideration and the remaining €13.2 million of the participation certificates was determined to be remuneration.
+The fair value of the participation as this part is subject to certain re-purchase consideration is recognized within other liabilities in the consolidated statement of financial position as this part is subject to certain re-purchase provisions.
 This deposit liability will unwind at the respective vesting dates with a corresponding credit to additional paid-in capital.
-As of December 31, 2021 $\in$ 3.2 million was unwound and reclassified to additional paid-in capital.
-The corresponding deposit liability amounts to $\in$ 6.0 million as of December 31, 2021.
+As of December 31, 2021 €3.2 million was unwound and reclassified to additional paid-in capital.
+The corresponding deposit liability amounts to €6.0 million as of December 31, 2021.
 The fair value of the participation certificates determined to be remuneration will be recognized as a share-based payment expense over the vesting period on a graded vesting basis.
-For the year ended December 31, 2021, the Group recognized share-based compensation expense of $\in$ 7.0 million in the consolidated statements of profit or loss and other comprehensive income.
+For the year ended December 31, 2021, the Group recognized share-based compensation expense of €7.0 million in the consolidated statements of profit or loss and other comprehensive income.